Anaïs in Love

-Anaïs in Love (Les Amours d'Anaïs) is a 2021 French comedy film written and directed by Charline Bourgeois-Tacquet.
-Starring Anaïs Demoustier as the titular role, it follows a young woman who falls in love with a middle aged couple.
+Anaïs in Love (Les Amours d'Anaïs) is a 2021 French film written and directed by Charline Bourgeois-Tacquet.
+Starring Anaïs Demoustier as the titular role, it follows a young woman who falls in love with a middle aged woman.

 The film had its world premiere in the Critics' Week section of the 2021 Cannes Film Festival on 10 July 2021.
 It was theatrically released in France on 15 September by Haut et Court.

 Plot

 Anaïs, a woman in her mid-thirties living in Paris, is feeling lost and unsure of what to do with her life.
 She has a tempestuous relationship with her boyfriend Raoul, and they fight and make up often.
 She decides to live in her expensive apartment alone.
 Anaïs is also procrastinating on completing her doctoral thesis on passion in the 17th century.
 At a party, she meets Daniel, an older publisher, who falls in love with her.
 Anaïs tells Raoul that she is pregnant but plans to have an abortion and leave him because she feels a lack of passion in their relationship.

 When Anaïs learns that her mother has cancer, her restlessness increases.
 She delays meeting with her thesis supervisor and avoids paying her rent.
 She begins a half-hearted affair with Daniel, who confesses that he does not want to leave his partner Emilie, a well-known writer.
 Anaïs becomes fascinated with Emilie after seeing a photograph of her and starts reading her works.
 She eventually meets Emilie by chance and expresses her admiration.
 From there, Anaïs tries to get closer to Emilie despite the obstacles, and their desire for each other reaches a climax when they stay together at a writer's retreat.